 Definition of the concept of “Meta-object” in the visual arts.

-As a result, collecting diverse opinions about the work, we observe not only, and not so much the definitions of the work itself, as the definitions of the properties of the recipients’ personalities and their subjective models of perception.
-This could be said about any interaction between an object and an observer, but in the case of a work of art, it was created for the sake of this contact, in order to convey a message, in order to become a meta-object.
+Eventually, in collecting heterogeneous opinions about the work, we observe not only, and not so much definitions of the work itself, as definitions of the recipients’ personalities and their subjective patterns of perception.
+This could be said of any interaction between object and observer, but in the case of an artwork, it is created for the sake of this contact, for the sake of conveying a message, for the sake of becoming a meta-object.

 From the point of view of the artwork’s creation strategy, we can distinguish three orientations.
 The first, translational, strives for an unambiguous reading of the author’s message, in order to convey it holistically to the viewer.
 The second, inspirational, does not declare it, but implicitly pushes it toward certain conclusions.
 And provocative – deliberately directing a variant reading, in order to self-disclose the viewer in an attempt to read the work.
 Both are the author’s conscious, programmatic attitude to achieve one goal or another.
 To convey an idea, to provoke an emotion, to form an image or impression.

 The very realization of the existence of the “metaobject” as a mental and vital projection of the object changes the attitude to both the creation of a work of art and its perception.
 Everything falls into place, vagueness and mythologizing are dispelled, and a clear understanding of the mediative principles of art, its meaning and objectives emerges.

 Following this logic, we conclude that we are not interested in objects as such, we are not capable of seeing them at all.
 Our life is filled with metaobjects, that is, our perception and attitude toward the object.
 It is metaobjects that form our subjective reality, enter into interaction with us, and in general are visible to us.
 This is the territory, the world that is only real for us.